ailadonayre/CS-222-Team-6-Lab-Act-3/README.md

   ### 🏷️ TaggedDiary – Polymorphism
-  You could use polymorphism to extend or overload diary methods to include tags or categories per entry.
+   We could use polymorphism to extend or overload diary methods to include tags or categories per entry.

 ```
   public class TaggedDiary : Diary